SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

+In the mirror symmetry literature, the pair $(X_0,W)$ is a called a toric Landau-Ginzburg model for the index $1$ Fano hypersurface, we refer the reader to \cite{Katzarkov-Przyj} for more context.

+Our goal for this section is to study homological mirror symmetry for $X_0$, which we view as the $B$-side, and its mirror super-potential $W_L$, which we view as the $A$-side.
+While the translation term $(n+1)!$ is crucial in the full HMS story of index $1$ Fano hypersurfaces, it actually has no bearing on the particular version of HMS we consider in the present section.
+Because of that, we simply drop the translation term and work with the following instead:

-Our goal for this section is to study homological mirror symmetry for $L$ using its potential function.
-We associate with $W$ a Fukaya-Seidel $A_{\infty}$-category $\FS((\mathbb{C}^*)^n,W)$ using the Lagrangian thimbles of $W$, and we prove the following: \begin{theorem} There is a collection of Lefschetz thimbles $L_i$ in $((\mathbb{C}^*)^n,W)$ such that:
+We associate with $W$ a Fukaya-Seidel $A_{\infty}$-category $\FS((\mathbb{C}^*)^n,W)$ using the Lagrangian thimbles of $W$.
+We explain how this Fukaya-Seidel category recovers the homogeneous coordinate ring of $X_0$.
+More precisely, we prove the following result: \begin{theorem} There is a collection of Lefschetz thimbles $L_i$ in $((\mathbb{C}^*)^n,W)$ such that:

-Furthermore, the isomorphisms respect the product structures.
-In particular, one can recover the homogeneous coordinate ring of $X_0$ from $D^{\pi} \FS((\mathbb{C}^*)^n,W)$. \end{theorem} The main insight we use is a covering relationship between $((\mathbb{C}^*)^n,W)$ and $((\mathbb{C}^*)^n,W_{\cl})$, together with a folklore mirror symmetry result for projective space with the Landau-Ginzburg model $((\mathbb{C}^*)^n,W_\cl)$.
-Recall that the later is given by the formula:
+Furthermore, the isomorphisms above are compatible with the relevant product structures. \end{theorem} The main insight we use is a base-cover relationship between $((\mathbb{C}^*)^n,W)$ and $((\mathbb{C}^*)^n,W_{\cl})$, together with a folklore result on homological mirror symmetry for projective space $\mathbb{P}^n$.
+Indeed, recall that the Landau-Ginzburg model associated with projective space is $((\mathbb{C}^*)^n,W_\cl)$, where:

-There is a free action of $\mathbb{Z}_{n+1}$ on $(\mathbb{C}^*)^n$ that rotates the coordinates by $(n+1)^{\text{th}}$ roots of unity:
+There is a free action of $\mathbb{Z}_{n+1}$ on $(\mathbb{C}^*)^n$ that rotates the coordinates by $(n+1)^{\text{th}}$-roots of unity:

-The potential function $W_{\cl}$ is not $\mathbb{Z}_{n+1}$-invariant, but its power $W_{\cl}^{n+1}$ is, and in fact
+The potential function $W_{\cl}$ is not $\mathbb{Z}_{n+1}$-invariant, but its power $W_{\cl}^{n+1}$ is, and in fact:

 The quotient map is: